bvgastel/xmas/design/decision/readme-c++-tools.md

 >Many simple tryout examples and good documentation.

 ### Protocol Buffers
-Google's Protocol Buffers are used for serializing structured data based on RPC.
+Google''s Protocol Buffers are used for serializing structured data based on RPC.
 The structure or message is described by a interface design language (IDL).
 Its main goal is communication over wire and store data in a binary form.